apache/pulsar-site/docs/concepts-cluster-level-failover.md

 * Reduced cost

-   services can be switched and recovered automatically with no data loss.
+   Services can be switched and recovered automatically with no data loss.

 * Simplified management

-   businesses can operate on an "always-on" basis since no immediate user intervention is required.
+   Businesses can operate on an "always-on" basis since no immediate user intervention is required.

 * Improved stability and robustness

-   it ensures continuous performance and minimizes service downtime.
+   It ensures continuous performance and minimizes service downtime.

 ### When to use cluster-level failover?